PreciousOlas/Security-and-Risk-Management/README.md

 # Security-and-Risk-Management
-This is my Learning and Development E-portfolio for the Security and Risk Management Module
+Welcome to my Learning and Development E-portfolio for the Security and Risk Management Module!